lvhellgren/LayTrax/README.md

 #### Features

 ##### Cloud Database
-LayTrax sends location data to a Firestore database, where needed authentication and authorization rules can be applied.
+LayTrax sends location data to user accounts in a Firestore database, where authentication and authorization rules are applied.

-##### Background Worker
+##### Android Service
-A LayTrax background worker performs all periodic processing activity making this work continue even when the application is closed or after the user signs out from the phone session.
+A LayTrax service performs all periodic processing activity making this work continue even when the application runs in the background.

 ##### Sign In Requirement
 LayTrax uses Firebase "Sign In with Email and Password" authentication for ensuring that only known users will have access to the database.